Kenna works with doctors and natural healthcare professionals. Her experience as a fitness instructor helps her write about health tips.

 Stretching as Part of Your Workout

 Getting our workouts in every week is a victory we all would like to achieve.
-Trying to fit our workouts into our busy social life and overall daily living can be a real challenge.
+Trying to fit our workouts into our busy social life and daily living can be a real challenge.
 Furthermore, we even need to push ourselves a little further by doing each workout the right way with plenty of time to stretch before and after the workout.

 According to Michael J. Alter, author of Sport Stretch: 311 Stretches for 41 Sports: